 New to World of Warcraft and need to brush up on WoW Classic Professions?
 Professions in the original vanilla World of Warcraft were expensive, time-consuming and in some cases, not terribly rewarding.
-That didn’t stop us from doing them, however, and they’ll be popular once again in Classic WoW when it launches later in August.
+That didn’t stop us from doing them, however, and they’ll be popular once Classic WoW players get out of the busy starting zones.

 In all cases, we don’t recommend that you pick up Classic WoW Professions, particularly crafting Professions, until maximum level.
 It is dramatically easier to find and afford materials at max level, particularly if you save what you get along the way.